 The area has endured many natural and man-made avalanches and has been traversed for thousands of years.
 Today, Rollins pass sits on the border between Boulder, Gilpin, and Grand County.

-The summer only drive is very difficult and require a high-clearance 4×4.
+The summer-only drive is very difficult and requires a high-clearance 4×4.
 While you can access Rollins Pass either from the East Portal by Rollinsville, south of Nederland, or via the West Portal by Winter Park, you can’t continue all the way in a passenger vehicle, crossing the continental divide.

 There is no motorized route that connects across the divide, so plan to go back down the way you came up, either from the east at Rollinsville or west at Winter Park.
 You cannot drive the whole route from Rollinsville to Winter Park, or vice-versa.

 Rollins Pass, which was originally known as Boulder Pass, is named after John Quincy Adams Rollins.
 John Q.A.Rollins was an extremely friendly and charismatic person who received approval to build a wagon road along the pass in 1866.
 The history behind the past is actually much deeper, with human travel being traced back over 10,000 years.